rosmo-robot/rosmo-robot.github.io/build.md

 Robot driving
 -------------
-The Ziobot is a mobile robot platform where driving from one place to another is central to the design of any program.
+The Rosmo Robotis a mobile robot platform where driving from one place to another is central to the design of any program.
 The differential_drive class makes driving easy and has functions to: